Pet screening application template

 Summary

-You as the property manager have the option of accepting renters who have pets or not.
-You may be unaware of what limitations you can impose on the animals you accept and what details you can demand upfront.
-Our pet screening application template gives you the details you require to have all of your queries addressed and have crucial discussions with your potential homeowners who own pets.
+As the property manager, you have the option to accept renters with pets or not.
+However, you may be unaware of the limitations you can impose on the pets you accept and what information you can require upfront.
+Our pet screening application template gives you the details you require to have all of your queries addressed and have crucial discussions with your potential homeowners who own pets to see if they’re a good fit.

 What is a Pet Screening?